Abnormal Pap Smear & Cervical Screening

-An abnormal growth of cervical cells is present, ranging from low-grade to high-grade, which may be precancerous cells, residing on the surface of the cervix.
+An abnormal growth of cervical cells is present, ranging from low-grade (CIN 1) to high-grade (CIN 2-3).
 If these cells suggest a precancerous nature, the full development of cervical cancer is most likely several years away.

 Atypical glandular cells

 These are uncommon mucus producing cells that grow within the uterus and opening of the cervix.
 Whether or not these cells are cancerous is difficult to determine.
-Therefore, further test results are required to find the source and effect of these cells.
+Therefore, further test results, including a pelvic ultrasound, are required to find the source and effect of these cells.

 Extremely abnormal cells collected from the cervical screening test can signify the presence of cervical cancer.
+Squamous cell cancer appears in flat surface cells of the cervix or vagina.
 Immediate evaluation with a colposcopy and cervical biopsy is important if these cells are found.

 A cervical biopsy involves taking a small tissue sample.
 The sample is then delivered to a laboratory for accurate analysis and conclusive diagnosis.